Quick answer

 2. Buying Enterprise Tools Too Early

-Power BI, Tableau, and Looker are built for enterprises with data teams.
+Power BI at ₹700/user/month or Tableau at ₹5,000+/user/month are built for enterprises with data teams.
 A 10-person startup doesn't need them (and can't use them effectively).
+FireAI at ₹4,999/month flat gives you comparable analytics without the complexity.

 3. Confusing Vanity Metrics for Real Metrics